 (i) Nucleic Acids: In monocots, during the imbibition stage of seed germination, there is a rapid decrease of DNA and RNA content in the endosperm with a simultaneous increase in the embryonic axis probably due to their transportation as such.
 An appreciable amount of RNA appears in the aleurone layer after about 16 hours which is probably due to its de novo synthesis.
-A higher concentration of RNA (and also protein) in the embryonic axis precedes cell division.
+A higher concentration of RNA (and also a protein) in the embryonic axis precedes cell division.
 Due to more cell divisions, the DNA content is increased.

 During germination, the embryonic axis secretes gibberellic acid into the aleurone layer which causes de novo synthesis of a-amylase.
 This enzyme is not found in un-germinated seeds.
 The removal of gibberellic acid during this period results in a rapid fall of α -amylase synthesis.
 The latter can be restored by supplying external gibberellic acid.
 The gibberellic acid-induced synthesis of α-amylase is countered by abscisic acid.
 In contrast to α-amylase, β-amylase is already present in the seed in an inactive form which gets activated during germination.
 The activity of the enzyme maltase is also regulated by gibberellic acid.

-(iii) Lipids: Many plants like castor beans, peanuts etc. store large amounts of neutral lipids or fats as reserve food in their seeds.
-During germination, the mobilization of these fats is brought about by hydrolysis of fats to fatty acids and glycerol by lipases and P-oxidation of fatty acids to acetyl-CoA.
+(iii) Lipids: Many plants like castor beans, peanuts, etc. store large amounts of neutral lipids or fats as reserve food in their seeds.
+During germination, the mobilization of these fats is brought about by the hydrolysis of fats to fatty acids and glycerol by lipases and P-oxidation of fatty acids to acetyl-CoA.
 The activity of lipases is greatly stimulated by imbibition and in some cases, there may even be de novo synthesis of these enzymes which is probably triggered by gibberellic acid.

 Some of the acetyl-CoA is converted into sucrose via the glyoxylate cycle and is transported to the growing embryonic axis.
-Synthesis of the two key enzymes of the glyoxylate cycle (i.e., isocitratase and malate synthetase) takes place de novo during the early stages of germination.
+Synthesis of the two key enzymes of the glyoxylate cycle (i.e., isocitrate and malate synthetase) takes place de novo during the early stages of germination.
 Their concentration is increased during the stage when fats are being actively converted into sucrose.
 They disappear when all the stored fat has been consumed and the seedling has developed the photosynthetic system.

 (iv) Proteins: Some plants store proteins as reserve food in their seeds in the form of aleurone grains.
 Mobilization of these proteins involves their hydrolytic cleavage into amino acids by peptidases.
 These enzymes, in part, are synthesized de novo as the germination starts in the same way as a-amylase is synthesized in cereals.
-The amino acids may either provide energy by oxidation after deamination or may be utilised in the synthesis of new proteins.
+The amino acids may either provide energy by oxidation after deamination or may be utilized in the synthesis of new proteins.

 During seed germination, there is an active synthesis of enzymes and other proteins and also the formation of different RNA species for their synthesis.
 For the synthesis of these proteins, polysomes are involved.
 It is not definite whether these are already present in the seed or are synthesized during germination.
 Moreover, it is also not certain whether polysomes are synthesized de novo or from pre-existing m-RNA.

-(v) Inorganic Materials: A number of inorganic materials such as phosphate, calcium, magnesium and potassium are also stored in seeds in the form of phytin.
+(v) Inorganic Materials: A number of inorganic materials such as phosphate, calcium, magnesium, and potassium are also stored in seeds in the form of phytin.
 These materials which may activate a number of important enzymes are liberated during germination due to the activity of various phosphatases including phytase.

-4. Emergence of seedling out of the seed coat: All these changes described above gradually result in splitting of seed coat and the emergence of the growing seedling.
+4. Emergence of seedling out of the seed coat: All these changes described above gradually result in the splitting of the seed coat and the emergence of the growing seedling.
 First, the radicle comes out and grows downward, then the plumule comes out and grows upward.
-Due to the continued growth of this seedling, the latter comes out of the soil, is exposed to light and develops its own photosynthetic apparatus.
+Due to the continued growth of this seedling, the latter comes out of the soil, is exposed to light, and develops its own photosynthetic apparatus.

 Viability of Seeds

 After their maturation, the seeds do not remain viable indefinitely.
 They have a particular life span during which they must germinate otherwise they lose their viability (or capacity to germinate) first gradually and finally completely.
-The life span of seeds which may vary from a few weeks to many years depends upon (i) species and (ii) the environmental conditions prevailing during seeds storage.
+The life span of seeds which may vary from a few weeks to many years depends upon (i) species and (ii) the environmental conditions prevailing during seed storage.

 Ewart (1908) divided the seeds into 3 categories depending upon their life span or longevity: